ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ## OTHER NOTES

-IMPORTANT: Names in this System can turn out quite long.
+IMPORTANT: Names in this System can turn out quite long at high separation detail.
 I always make sure they don't exceed L2Ds character cap.
 But if you glue 2 long-named layer together and your glue's ID turns out too long, your exports will fail and L2D will not give you a warning besides an error in the console.
-So be mindful of that!
+So be mindful of that and rename your glues if they turn out too long!

 Mouths are drawn as a neutral straight line to minimize rigging artifacts.
 The actual mouth layers are hidden by default, with a visible Mouth_DUMMY layer that should be deleted or hidden before rigging.